microsoft/botframework-solutions/solutions/Virtual-Assistant/src/typescript/assistant/README.md

 az account set --subscription "YOUR_SUBSCRIPTION_NAME"
 ```

-Virtual Assistant bot require the following dependencies for end to end operation.
-- Azure Web App
-- Azure Storage Account (Transcripts)
-- Azure Application Insights (Telemetry)
-- Azure CosmosDb (State)
-- Azure Cognitive Services - Language Understanding
-- Azure Cognitive Services - QnAMaker (including Azure Search, Azure Web App)

 Your Virtual Assistant project has a deployment recipe enabling the `msbot clone services` command to automate deployment of all the above services into your Azure subscription and ensure the .bot file in your project is updated with all of the services including keys enabling seamless operation of your Virtual Assistant.

 To deploy your Virtual Assistant including all dependencies - e.g. CosmosDb, Application Insights, etc. run the following command from a command prompt within your project folder.
 Ensure you update the authoring key from the previous step and choose the Azure datacenter location you wish to use (e.g. westus or westeurope).
 You must check that the LUIS authoring key retrieved on the previous step is for the region you specify below (e.g. westus for luis.ai or westeurope for eu.luis.ai)

+### Initial Deployment

+This instructions will help you to deploy the desired services for the first time.

-Run this PowerShell script to deploy your shared resources and LUIS and QnA Maker resources in English.
+Run the following PowerShell script to deploy your shared resources and LUIS and QnA Maker resources in English.
 Ensure you navigate in a command prompt to the `solutions\Virtual-Assistant\src\typescript\assistant` folder.

 The `pwsh.exe` is the new PowerShell v6 executable which should be added to your path as part of the install, if not you can find in your `ProgramFiles\PowerShell\6` directory.

 > Depending on the network connection this deployment process may take 10-15 minutes before progress is shown, ensure you complete the authentication step and check back later for progress.